 Congratulations | Cloud Run" HTML content :

-While Cloud Run on GKE is in beta, you must delete the cluster if you wish to stop the Cloud Run on GKE components from running.
+While Cloud Run for Anthos is in beta, you must delete the cluster if you wish to stop the Cloud Run for Anthos components from running.
 This will permanently delete workloads in the cluster and all other cluster state.

-If you haven't already done so, a good next step would be to Build your own container and Deploy to Cloud Run (the fully-managed version, without GKE).
+If you haven't already done so, a good next step would be to Build your own container and Deploy to Cloud Run (the fully managed version, without Anthos GKE).

 For more information on building a container from code source and pushing to Container Registry, see: